 Hooyo consists of four phases with process evaluation activities informing study progress.
-Phase 1 is the preparation phase, including needs assessment, the development of contextual understanding and building a logic model for the project.
-Phase 2 includes the development of the intervention and of the evaluation tools and Phase 3 involves implementation and evaluation of the intervention using historical controls.
-In Phase 4 the implementation process, the feasibility and the mechanisms of impact are evaluated, including contextual factors, using Moore's Process Evaluation of Complex Interventions as an overarching framework(31).
-Phases 1 and 2 were conducted in 2016-2017.
-Recruitment and data collection for the historically controlled evaluation (Phase 3) and process evaluation (phase 4) commenced in late 2016 and will be completed during 2020.
+Phase I is the preparation phase, including needs assessment, the development of contextual understanding and building a logic model for the project.
+Phase II includes the development of the intervention and of the evaluation tools, and phase III involves implementation and evaluation of the intervention using historical controls.
+In phase IV, the implementation process, the feasibility and the mechanisms of impact are evaluated, including contextual factors, using Moore's Process Evaluation of Complex Interventions as an overarching framework.
+Phases I and II were conducted in 2016-2017.
+Recruitment and data collection for the historically controlled evaluation (phase III) and process evaluation (phase IV) commenced in late 2016 and will be completed during 2020.
 Women in the control group were recruited between October 2016 and April 2018 and recruitment of women into the intervention began in May 2018 and will be complete in December 2019.
 Final data collection will be completed by July 2020.
+The paper covers methodological aspects of all four phases of the study.